Paolo Nutini – Caustic Love

 With a voice reminiscent of that of the late great Jeff Buckley, Nutini’s sound lends itself seamlessly to his intelligent, yet never overblown lyrics.
 Caustic Love is a treat of an album for existing and new fans alike, phenomenally blending current and vintage musical eras.
 If you haven’t listened yet, you probably ought to.

-For further information about Caustic Love or or to order the album visit here.
+Caustic Love is released on 14th April 2014.
+For further information or or to order the album visit Paolo Nutini’s website here.

 Watch the video for Scream (Funk My Life Up) here: